mrGrayJacket/python/README.md

 # python
-Hello world, this is the place where I put all my python projects for practice purposes.
+This is the place where I put all my python projects for practice purposes.